LuDuda/sdk-nrf/doc/nrf/libraries/dfu/dfu_extra.rst

    :depth: 2

 The DFU extra image module provides a flexible mechanism for including extra firmware images in the DFU packages.
-This flexibility enables applications to support firmware updates of additional images extending beyond the native capabilities of the |NCS|, for example for external devices.
+This flexibility enables applications to support firmware updates of additional images extending beyond the native capabilities of the |NCS|, for example, for external devices.

 This CMake extension supports the following DFU delivery mechanisms: